grantcolley/react-notes/README.md

 ### React Fragments
 All react components need to return one top-level HTML element e.g. `<div></div>`.
 A React fragment can be used instead, wrapping sibling elements in a top-level element without rendering one to the output.

+The different between using `React.Fragment` and a `<div>` is Fragments don’t create an extra DOM node, providing a cleaner HTML structure compared to using `div` containers.

+Wieruch, Robin.
+The Road to React: The React.js 19 with Hooks in JavaScript Book (2025 Edition) (p.
+141). leanpub.com.
+Kindle Edition.

 > [!TIP]
 > Fragments support key's when mapping over a list of elements.